binarymist/BinaryMistBlog/content/event/appsecnz-2021-talk-building-purpleteam-a-security-regression-testing-saas-from-poc-to-alpha/index.md

 <br>

-We will then discuss the [next steps](/blog/2021/02/17/purpleteam-at-alpha/#next-steps) for purpleteam, and how you can start using - and contributing to it if it’s missing something you need.
+We will then discuss the [next steps](/blog/2021/02/17/purpleteam-at-alpha/#next-steps) for PurpleTeam, and how you can start using - and contributing to it if it’s missing something you need.

 <br>